zhangruoxikathy/video_game_research_project/README.md

 ### Introduction
 Microsoft's acquisition of Activision Blizzard (Nasdaq: ATVI), a prominent publisher known for multi-billion-dollar video game franchises like Call of Duty, represents a historic moment in the industry with a transaction value of $69 billion.
 This move, marking the largest acquisition in video game history, positions Microsoft to become the third-largest gaming company globally by revenue.
 This paper examines the strategic rationale and financial justification behind Microsoft's acquisition, particularly considering the high price tag.
-We conduct comparative financial analyses, and delve into industry trends to evaluate Activision Blizzard(ATVI)'s alignment with industry potentials and Microsoft's strategic goals, with Python-based research method detailed in this write-up.
+We conduct comparative financial analysis, and delve into industry trends to evaluate Activision Blizzard(ATVI)'s alignment with industry potentials and Microsoft's strategic goals, with Python-based research method detailed in this write-up.

 ### Data Retrieval & Cleaning